 - Check the solenoid.
 For more detail about this and all of the above steps, see below.

 But before diving into dealing with ice maker problems, let’s look at how an ice maker works so you’ll have a better understanding of what might be wrong.

-When the water freezes, the thermostat shuts off the water supply via a solenoid, and turns on a heater to slightly warm the cubes so they will release from the ice mold.
-Then it turns on a small icemaker motor that rotates the ice ejection arm, which pushes the ice cubes out of the mold and into the ice collection bin.
-Once this happens, the water fill valve turns on for a few seconds to fill up the ice mold again, and the cycle repeats.
+When the water freezes, the thermostat shuts off the water supply via a solenoid.
+Next, it turns on a heater to slightly warm the cubes so they will release from the ice mold.
+Then it turns on a small icemaker motor that rotates the ice ejection arm.
+The ejection arm pushes the ice cubes out of the mold and into the ice collection bin.
+Consequently, the water fill valve turns on for a few seconds to fill up the ice mold again, and the cycle repeats.